 What are NFTs?

 Let’s say you have a pair of badass, one-kind-a-kind sneakers that were specifically made for you by Nike.
 You also own an official certificate from Nike that says, “There is no other sneaker in the world like this one.”
 In the same way, NFTs are uniquely created digital assets (e.g. animations, graphic designs, GIFs, audio files, memes and even tweets).
-Like your Nike sneakers, NFTs are appealing to collectors because they come with a digital certificate of authenticity — if you will — due to Ethereum-based blockchain support (more on this later), proving that it’s genuine and original.
+Like your Nike sneakers, NFTs appeal to collectors because they come with a digital certificate of authenticity — if you will — due to blockchain support (more on this later), proving that it’s genuine and original.

 Imagine Leonardo da Vinci was alive today and he digitally painted the Mona Lisa via Adobe Illustrator (AI).